amandeep2603/amandeep2603/README.md

 ### Hi there 👋, My name is **Aman**.
 #### I am self taught **web developer**.

-*A brief about intro about me.
+*A brief intro about me.
 I am 20yrs self taught programmer who loves to code new stuff .Though, I haven't coded new stuff but in future will do it for sure .
 Other than programming, I loves to eat delicious food, talk with friends and painting is my hobby .That's all about me.*

 Skills: **HTML/CSS/JAVASCRIPT/PHP/SQL**